ashertrockman/go-neural-network/README.md

 A feedforward neural network that learns with backpropagation (Mean Squared Error) and stochastic gradient descent.

-Currently gets 5.6% error on the MNIST database ([using GoMNIST](https://github.com/petar/GoMNIST)) with two 300-node layers.
+Currently gets 3.2% error on the MNIST database ([using GoMNIST](https://github.com/petar/GoMNIST)) with two 300-node layers trained on 600k examples (approximately 70 minutes).

 Includes a function to visualize learned representations: